-Common Spinal Treatments
+Common Spinal Conditions and Treatments

 - Degenerative Disc Disease is a normal part of aging that often occurs along with spinal stenosis.
 Over time, stressors and minor injuries cause the spinal discs to gradually degenerate, shrinking the space between discs and causing instability and nerve compression.
 Conservative rehabilitation and pain management treatments are typically successful.